TACC-Cloud/agave-docs/docs/agave/guides/systems/systems-storage.rst

       }
    }

 The first four attributes are common to both storage and execution systems.
 The ``storage`` attribute describes the connectivity and authentication information needed to connect to the remote system.
 Here we describe a SFTP server accessible on ``port`` 22 at ``host`` storage.example.com.
-We specify that we want the ``rootDir``\ , or virtual system root exposed through Tapis (Tapis (Agave)), to be the system's physical root directory, and we want the authenticated user's home directory to be the ``homeDir``\ , or virtual home directory and base of all relative paths given to Agave.
-Finally, we tell Agave to use password based authentication and provided the necessary credentials.
+We specify that we want the ``rootDir``\ , or virtual system root exposed through Tapis (Agave), to be the system's physical root directory, and we want the authenticated user's home directory to be the ``homeDir``\ , or virtual home directory and base of all relative paths given to Agave.
+Finally, we tell Tapis (Agave) to use password based authentication and provided the necessary credentials.

 This example is given as a simple illustration of how to describe a systems for use by Tapis (Agave).
 In most situations you should **NOT** provide your username and password.
-In fact, if you are using a compute or storage systems from your university or government-funded labs it is, at best, against the user agreement and, at worst, illegal to give your password to a third party service such as Agave.
+In fact, if you are using a compute or storage systems from your university or government-funded labs it is, at best, against the user agreement and, at worst, illegal to give your password to a third party service such as Tapis (Agave).
 In these situations, use one of the many other authentication options such as SSH keys, X509 authentication, or a 3rd party authentication service like the MyProxy Gateway.

 The full list of storage system attributes is described in the following table.